 Under this licence you are free to copy, communicate and adapt the work, so long as you attribute the work to the Commonwealth of Australia (Australian Renewable Energy Agency) and abide by the other licence terms.
-A copy of the licence is available at http://creativecommons.org/licenses/by/3.0/au/legalcode
+A copy of the licence is available at http://creativecommons.org/licenses/ by/3.0/au/legalcode

-This work should be attributed in the following way: © Commonwealth of Australia (Australian Renewable Energy Agency) 2018
+This work should be attributed in the following way: © Commonwealth of Australia (Australian Renewable Energy Agency) 2021

-Requests and enquiries concerning reproduction and rights should be addressed to arena@arena.gov.au
+Requests and enquiries concerning reproduction and rights should be submitted to the ARENA website at arena.gov.au.